I saw the horizon light up again,

 It is somewhat difficult to capture with sharp precision the vanished decades of a person’s life, especially at a time when one’s memory is not his best strength and the cavalcade of memories reach the window of mind seeping through mists of very distant times.
 In these conditions one is left with two choices, either to take the flight of fantasy and create a fiction or to share one’s unusual story by remaining anchored to the actual events in one’s life and the saga they unfolded.
 I have chosen to do the latter.

 Often I have wondered, what prompted me to write this story, the pages of which you are now holding in your hands.
 Being just another speck in an ocean of millions, I had asked myself, who would ever want to read my work apart from maybe a few close friends or family.
-It is, after all written by an amateur writer lacking in proper professional skills.
-The reasoning side of me argued why would anyone reach for my book when there were already hundreds of books cramming the shelves in the bookstores.
+It is, after all written by an amateur writer lacking in experience and proper professional skills.
+The reasoning side of me argued why would anyone even wish to pay attention to my book when there were so many books already written by known authors.
 It warned me about the possibility of it not even being noticed.
-I knew the chances appeared bleak, but I had always wanted to write this book which I had promised to her, so I simply ignored all these uncertainties looming over my head and went ahead.
+I knew the chances were bleak, but I had always wanted to write this book which I had promised to her, so I simply ignored all these uncertainties looming over my head and went ahead.

 It began one evening in late October.
 The mild chill of autumn had just set in, we were sitting in the balcony watching the pink bougainvilleas vines swaying in the light breeze, when she said; “Years are passing, why don’t you try and record your experiences and some of the events of our life in a story”.
 The suggestion took me by surprise, but after a while I began to realise that this thought had also been tossing around in my mind for over a year.
 None of us on Earth know, when it is time to disappear from its surface, leaving behind a story.
 I could not sleep well that night.
 The next day around dawn, I began to write, the result of which is now with you.